 - Systems engineering

 A bachelor's degree would generally be the minimum requirement for an engineering job.

 Manufacturing Engineering Job Prospects

-Overall, engineering jobs are expected to grow about as fast as other types of jobs over the next several years.
+Overall, engineering jobs are expected to grow about the same rate as other types of jobs over the next several years.
 If you plan to specialize in manufacturing engineering, you want to be wary of declining industries and instead target manufacturers that are benefiting from growing market demand.